andymckay/bugzilla-triage-helper/README.md

 ### Configuration

-Click the browser action button (its a blue ?) and go to the configuration page.
+Click the browser action button (its a blue question mark) and go to the configuration page.
 Enter your email address.
 The tool will then automatically get the query to triage from Bugzilla based on that email address.
 Click update.

 In a minute you'll notice that the count on the browser action will have changed from 0 to the number of bugs you have to triage.
 Sorry about that.